dollabs/pamela/doc/PAMELA.md

 In the case of `call` conditional expressions, the first argument (`"foo/bar"` in this example) specifies the name of a Clojure (or Java) function that can be dynamically called with the remaining arguments, in order to determine the *truthy* value of the condition.

 For two objects `d` and `e`, (= d e) is true if the two objects are believed to have the same mode.
 If `d` and `e` are objects of a switch class that has modes `on` and `off`, (= d e) is true if both switches are on or if both switches are off. (same f g) is true if f and g are the same switch.
 This is an essential form of comparison for retrieving objects linked by propositions.
+The inequalities <, <=, >, >= can be used to compare numbers in pre and post conditions.

 A proposition has the form (:proposition-type arg1 ... argn), the most common of which is the two argument case.
 It is useful to lookup propositions in the preconditions to methods.